jakelazaroff/cloth/README.md

 Cloth provides a base class called Thread for our workers.
 We extend that class with a class called Worker (or whatever other name we want), and then instantiate it.

-In our subclass, there's one method we have to override: `run`, which gets called with a command every time the worker picks up a task.
+In our subclass, there's one method we have to override: `run`, which is called with a command every time the worker picks up a task.
 We process the command however we want and return the result, and the worker will take care of the event.

 If we encounter an error while we're processing, all we have to do is throw an error and the worker will take care of the error event: